Ohio State and Duke graduates are the first official coaching hires for new head coach Kevin McGuff

-Patrick Klein will be in his third year as an assistant coach at Ohio State and his first under head coach Kevin McGuff in 2013-14.
+Patrick Klein will be in his fifth year as an assistant coach at Ohio State and his third under head coach Kevin McGuff in 2014-15.

-Klein helped the Buckeyes to 43 wins during the past two seasons as an assistant under Jim Foster, working primarily with the post players and recruiting.
+Klein helped the Buckeyes to 43 wins during his first two seasons as an assistant under Jim Foster, working primarily with the post players and recruiting.
 In 2011-12 in his first year as an assistant in Columbus, Klein helped the Buckeyes to their school-record 10th consecutive NCAA tournament and a 25-7 overall record.

-"I am honored to be able to continue my coaching career at my alma mater and the greatest university in the country," Klein said.
+"I am honored to be able to continue my coaching career at my alma mater and one of the greatest universities in the country," Klein said.
 "I have always had a tremendous amount of respect for Kevin McGuffand I am excited to work under his leadership."

 At Illinois Klein helped the Fighting Illini to 49 wins and two postseason appearances in three seasons and played a big part in Jenna Smith's development into one of the top post players in the country.
 Klein also helped coordinate summer camps and had a hand in landing three talented recruiting classes.